-1. Steps Completion of placement/ qualifying examinations Timing Immediately prior to first registration Responsibility Student (administered by the Department) 2.
-Advisement (by appointment) to plan course of study During registration period, 1st semester Student and Director of Graduate Studies 3.
-Completion of Interviewing October 1 (March 1) of the first semester.
+1. Steps Completion of placement/ Timing Immediately prior to first Responsibility Student (administered by the qualifying examinations registration Department) 2.
+Advisement (by appointment) to plan course of study During registration period, 1 st semester Student and Director of Graduate Studies 3.
+Completion of Interviewing November 4 (March 1) of the first semester.
 Student 4.
-Choice of Research Advisor After Oct.
-1 (Mar.
-1) but by Nov.
-15 (May1) Student, Faculty, Director of Graduate Studies 5.
-Completion of Qualifying End of 2nd semester if not completed earlier Student(administered by the Department) 6.
+Choice of Research Advisor After Nov.
+4 (Mar.
+1) but by Dec.
+2 (May1) Student, Faculty, Director of Graduate Studies 5.
+Completion of Qualifying End of 2nd semester if not completed earlier Student (administered by the Department) 6.
 Completion of course requirements As soon as possible (normally done in 2 or 3 semesters) Student 7.
 Register for 898 for research As needed starting summer of 1 st year until 30 credits reached Student 8.
 Research Plan and Oral Comprehensive.
 Register for CHEM 790 Plan Mid third semester Student 9.
 Filing M.S.
 Degree Program of Study (MPOS) End of 3rd semester Student and Research Adviser 10.
 Recommendation for degree candidacy End of 3rd semester Chemistry Faculty 11.
 Graduate Student Seminar One by the end of 2nd year Student & Division 12.
 Register for CHEM 791 Fourth semester Student 13.
 Application for M.S. degree filed at Graduate School By the end of 2nd year Student 14.
-1st draft of unbound thesis to the Graduate School Three weeks before the deadline for a format check Student 15.
+1st draft of unbound thesis to the Graduate School Deadline for a format check is early in the defending semester Student 15.
 Complete required 30 credits of course work by taking 898 end of second summer Student 16.
 Final draft of unbound thesis to the Graduate School Twenty days prior to date of graduation Student

-17. Degree Awarded Commencement President of the University 19.
-Exit Interview After thesis completed Student & Graduate Director
+Degree Awarded Commencement President of the University Exit Interview After thesis completed Student & Graduate Director